 According to Maslow we are now looking at our higher needs and that we will only look for these after we have the more important basic needs first.
 Esteem needs include how confident you feel, your sense of achievement and worth.
 It is all part of healthy self esteem to seek to be aware of your own self identity and how much respect you think you have from others.
 As explained Maslow described these needs as something you seek when you were lucky enough to have satisfied the more basic needs.

-Once these esteem needs are met we move onto self actualisation needs which represent the actual realisation of your potential and goals.
-Here he listed such needs as acceptance of reality and facts, creativity and morality amongst others.
+Once these esteem needs are met we move onto self actualisation needs.
+These represent the actual realisation of your true potential and your goals and aspirations in life.
+Here, Maslow lists needs such as acceptance of reality and facts, creativity and morality amongst others.
 The idea is that once you build a healthy level of self esteem you can move on to achieving and self improvement.

 I believe that self esteem has always been important.
 I think it is a very basic need as so much is based on how we feel about ourselves, don’t you agree?

 Take the basic needs that Maslow talks about.
-If you have low self esteem you may neglect healthy eating and fill yourself with garbage foods because you don’t care about your personal needs much.
+If you have low self esteem you may neglect healthy eating and fill yourself with junk food because you don’t care about your personal needs much.
 In fact, low self esteem may cause you to neglect many of your basic needs which we need to satisfy constantly.

 Your security needs may be dependent on your self esteem in other areas.
 If you are confident and strong mentally you will be able to protect yourself better from threats to your personal security.
 Many sexual predators for example prey on those they see as weak and vulnerable.
 Being strong inside demands a good level of confidence and esteem for sure.
-This is why Maslow’s hierarchy of needs is too simplistic and does not consider the different realities that happen to all of us in life.
+This is what, in my opinion, makes Maslow’s hierarchy of needs far too simplistic and does not consider the different realities that happen to all of us in life.

 One other point I want to make is motivation.
 Self esteem is a vital part of your own self motivation and without a sense of your own self worth your motivation will be severely limited.
 Without motivation it is difficult to do anything or take even the most simple steps in order to meet your more basic needs.

-The world is very competitive and needs you to be proactive and ask for what you want or others will ignore you.
+The world we live in is very competitive and requires you to be proactive and ask or reach out for what you want, or else others will ignore you.
 Self esteem is a vital tool in your weaponry of life.
-I don’t believe Maslow has given this enough emphasis in his hierarchy of needs.
+Though it is a good starting point, I don’t believe Maslow has given this enough emphasis in his hierarchy of needs.